Teacher: Carla Caires

 - Read stories about caring for each other and use role play and puppets to explore “making good relationships

-- New role play areas introduced (home corner, garage etc) to promote collaborative play
+- New role play areas introduced (jungle) to promote collaborative play

 Physical development (PD)

 The children will take part in various gross motor skills.
 They will experiment with different way of moving (eg running, jumping, slithering, sliding).
+They will move like different animals in the jungle.
 They will start to learn ball skills such as throwing, catching and kicking a ball.
-They will also refine their fine motor skills by using various one-handed tools, including pencils .
+They will also refine their fine motor skills by using various one-handed tools, including pencils.

 - Stop/go games using traffic light colours